asa-nerd/IRMA/03 IRMA Analysis/Readme.md

 Advanced version (v0.9) of the IRMA system's data analysis application.
 Replaces the first version of the IRMA system's data analysis application (v0.8) that was developed in Processing.

-Version 0.9 developed in Eclipse, compiles with Liberica JDK 17.0.4 V2 : https://bell-sw.com/libericajdk/
+Version 0.9 developed in IntelliJ, compiles with Liberica JDK 17.0.4 V2 : https://bell-sw.com/libericajdk/

 ### Dependecies: